Fact Sheet 413

 Many new copies of HIV are mutations.
 They are slightly different from the original virus.
 Some mutations can keep multiplying even when you are taking an ARV.
 When this happens, the drug will stop working.
 This is called “developing resistance” to the drug.
 See Fact Sheet 126 for more information on resistance.

-Sometimes, if your virus develops resistance to one drug, it will also have resistance to other ARVs.
+Sometimes, if your virus develops resistance to one drug, it will also have resistance to other ARVs of the same class.
 This is called “cross-resistance.”

 Resistance can develop quickly.
 It is very important to take ARVs according to instructions, on schedule, and not to skip or reduce doses.